Despite their benefits being praised time and time again, many employers still shy away from using temporary workers.

 Although this is one reason to hire temporary workers, it is not the only reason.

 Temporary workers can also bring strategic support, consultancy and project management when required.
-For example, in this candidate success story, our client Travelex benefited from the HR expertise and experience a six-month placement could bring them.

 In many instances, temporary workers can bring a new set of eyes to an organisation – offering the chance to reassess inefficient processes or introduce a new approach.